Up to CHF 99

 Successful hair loss treatment requires time and continuous care.
 Unlike a one-time doctor visit, telemedicine enables long-term accompaniment where therapy is regularly reviewed and adjusted as needed.

 After starting treatment, check-ins with your doctor occur at regular intervals.
-Treatment progress is assessed, possible side effects are discussed, and further procedure is determined.
-If treatment isn't working as desired or intolerances occur, the formulation can be adjusted.
-This flexibility is particularly important as not every patient responds equally to the same treatment.
+Treatment progress is assessed, possible side effects are discussed, and the next steps are agreed.
+If treatment is not working as desired or tolerability becomes an issue, the formulation can be adjusted.
+This keeps treatment adaptable when effect or tolerability differs from what was expected.

 You always have the opportunity to contact the doctor with questions or concerns.
 Communication occurs via secure digital channels so your data remains protected.
 Prescriptions can be easily renewed or changed without having to make a new appointment each time.
 This continuous care increases the likelihood that treatment will be successful long-term.